 What I’m Up to Now

 I moved to Toronto in November of 2015, and started working for Acquia as a support engineer, and as of November 2019, a senior support engineer, and as of July 2021, a lead support engineer.
 (No, not the metal.)
 I work with the U.S. east coast team, which is located in Boston, MA, collaborating with them from Toronto.
-I've been working at home since March 2020.
+I've been working at home since March 2020 thanks to the COVID-19 pandemic.
 During the warmer months, I commute by bike a few days a week to Acquia’s downtown Toronto office.

 Social media I keep updated: